Keefe-Paoch/paoch/README.md

 We may use your personal data to investigate or handle any incidents, claims or disputes, or as otherwise required by law or requested by any law enforcement or regulatory authorities, courts or other governmental agencies.
 We may also use your personal data in relation to any legal proceedings concerning you.

-7. Who do we share your information with?
+7.Who do we share your information with?

 To protect your personal data, we will endeavour to only share with third parties, data which has either been aggregated and anonymised or which otherwise does not contain your name or contact details.
 However, there may be limited circumstances where we will share data (which may include your personal data) with third parties who may or may not be located overseas, as detailed in this section.
 By using our App or Website, or applying for a Membership, you agree to allow us to share your personal data with third parties and to the cross-border transfer of your personal data in accordance with this section.
 Regardless of where we store or process your personal data, we are committed to protecting it and will take reasonable steps to safeguard it in accordance with this Privacy Policy and all applicable laws.